-For the most part, the move to adult services begins at the end of a school term or another similar milestone, and in many cases should be a staged process over several months or years.
+For the most part, the move to adult services will begin at the end of a school term or another similar milestone, and in many cases should be a staged process over several months or years.

-Prior to the move taking place, the local authority must decide whether to treat the transition assessment as a needs or carers assessment under the Care Act (see Assessment).
+Before the move takes place, the local authority must decide whether to treat the transition assessment as a needs assessment (for the young person) or carers assessment under the Care Act (see Assessment chapter).

 In making this decision the local authority must take into account when the transition assessment was carried out and whether the person’s circumstances have changed.

-If the local authority will meet the young person’s or carer’s needs under the Care Act after they have turned 18 (based either on the existing transition assessment or a new needs assessment if necessary), the local authority must then undertake the care planning process as for other adults – including creating a support plan and producing a personal budget (see Support Planning and Personal Budgets).
+If the local authority will meet the young person’s or carer’s needs under the Care Act after they have turned 18 (based either on the existing transition assessment or a new needs assessment if necessary), it must then undertake the care planning process as for other adults – including creating a support plan and producing a personal budget (see Support Planning and Personal Budgets chapters).

 The local authority should ensure that this happens early enough that a package of care and support is in place at the time of transition.

-Where young people aged 18 or over continue to have EHC plans under the Children and Families Act 2014, and they make the move to adult care and support, the care and support aspects of the EHC plan will be provided under the Care Act.
-The statutory support plan must form the basis of the ‘care’ element of the EHC plan (see Support Planning).
+Where young people aged 18 or over continue to have EHC plans and they make the move to adult care and support, the care and support aspects of the EHC plan will be provided under the Care Act.
+The support plan must form the basis of the ‘care’ element of the EHC plan (see Support Planning chapter).

-Young people and their carers have sometimes faced a gap in provision of care and support when they turn 18, and this can be distressing and disruptive to their lives.
+Young people and their carers sometimes face a gap in provision of care and support when they turn 18, and this can be distressing and disruptive to their lives.